 JOUR 493H – Honors Internship

 Work on-site for a news or news-related organization under the supervision of an experienced communication professional, performing to the standards of the Honors College.
-The internships are guided by the Journalism internship coordinator, Renee Schafer Horton.
+The internships are guided by the Journalism internship coordinator.
+Paloma Boykin is currently acting in this role while the School of Journalism works to hire a new internship coordinator.

 Journalism offers honors credit in faculty led study-abroad programs in Orvieto, Italy and Costa Rica.